elifesciences/elife-xpub/docs/adr/0007-react-components.md

 ### Testing Principles

-- Utility functions that have been extracted from the react component because they are not tightly coupled with how the component should work (ie: data modelling/processing or validation schemas) should be tested with the standard testing framework (currently jest)
+- Utility functions that have been extracted from the React component because they are not tightly coupled with how the component should work (ie: data modelling/processing or validation schemas) should be tested with the standard testing framework (currently jest)
-- All react components in general should be tested using `testing-library/react`
+- All React components in general should be tested using `testing-library/react`
 - Testing should be carried out with a TDD approach of blackbox testing where possible rather than testing implementation detail (__focus on simulating user interactions and passing props not testing internal functions (like instance() testing in enzyme!)__, see [here](https://kentcdodds.com/blog/why-i-never-use-shallow-rendering) for explanation)
-* A unit of functionality in react can involve multiple child components integrating with each other correctly.
+* A unit of functionality in React can involve multiple child components integrating with each other correctly.
 Don't feel the need to mock out child components in tests unless absolutely necessary (Better a test fail because it's child components are not working correctly in a use-case context then to miss catching errors because of 'unit testing purity')
 - Please contribute more

-Its recommended to write tests that assert each component's public interface, with its internals treated as a black box.
+It's recommended to write tests that assert each component's public interface, with its internals treated as a black box.
 Each test case should provide the component with some input like props or user interactions and assert on the expected output, be it render result or method calls on provided props.

-As example, lets take a simple Counter component which increments a counter by one by clicking on a button.
+As an example, lets take a simple Counter component which increments a counter by one by clicking on a button.

 ```
 import React, { useState } from 'react'